 In addition to my experience and skill in addressing commonly-occurring mental health concerns like depression and anxiety, I have special interest in working with body diversity through a Health at Every Size model, LGBTQIA+ communities, polyamory and ethical non-monogomy, kink/BDSM communities, and other people who may feel like "misfits" or otherwise live outside the expectations of mainstream society.

 I use a variety of therapeutic techniques, as I try to tailor my approach to individual needs; this results in an eclectic style of therapy designed to change with you as you progress.
 My primary orientations are based on principles of humanistic (person-centered) and feminist psychology, which emphasize the value of an individual's unique experience, and the way interactions between individuals and social structures influence that experience.
-In the therapeutic process, I often utilize techniques from cognitive behavioral therapy, communication skills, mindfulness practices, art, and even play therapies to support the type of work best suited to a client's needs at a given time.
+In the therapeutic process, I often utilize techniques from cognitive behavioral therapy, internal family systems, communication skills, mindfulness practices, art, and even play therapies to support the type of work best suited to a client's needs at a given time.
 I encourage a very collaborative relationship; if something isn't working for you, we will work together to find what does.